- Property Management

 Renovation cost overruns eat into your returns or, worse, trap capital in the property.
 Contingency budgets help, but the real solution is better estimation skills that come with experience.
 Until you have that experience, be very conservative with your numbers.

 Market shifts can hurt you if the rental market softens between when you buy and when you refinance.
+Tracking Statistics Canada’s new housing price index helps you spot trends early.
 Rents might come in lower than projected, or values might stagnate.
 Conservative projections and contingency planning provide cushion against market movements.

 Contractor problems can blow your timeline and budget.
 This is why relationships with reliable contractors matter so much.
 One bad contractor can turn a profitable deal into a disaster.